Wedding Traditions and Customs from around the Globe

 The wedding ceremony

 We’re all familiar with wedding customs and etiquette here in the UK, but what goes on at ceremonies across the globe?
-In Mexico, after the vows have been exchanged, the couple are tied with El Lazo, a lasso of white ribbon or rosary which is draped around their necks in a figure of eight symbolising an everlasting bond of trust and love.
+In Mexico, after they have exchanged the vows, they tie the couple with El Lazo, a lasso of white ribbon or rosary which is draped around their necks in a figure of eight symbolising an everlasting bond of trust and love.

 At local Italian marriages, once the formalities are done and dusted, the party begins with the Tarantella: an energetic folk dance performed around the newlyweds by the guests.
 In Japan, Shugi-Bukuro are given as gifts, decorated envelopes filled with money from the guests.
 And at the end of a Spanish wedding, the groom traditionally cuts up his tie, and auctions off pieces to the guests to raise funds for the honeymoon.

-As for the traditional British wedding, we certainly have plenty of our own customs to get to grips with!
-It is always fascinating to see how other cultures celebrate marriage – and perhaps you can incorporate some of the less bizarre traditions into your own wedding!
+As for the traditional British wedding, we have plenty of our own customs to get to grips with!
+It is always fascinating to see how other cultures celebrate marriage – and perhaps you can incorporate some less bizarre traditions into your own wedding!